Owasippe Scout Reservation: Background

+In 2011, the Reservation celebrated its centennial anniversary, featuring several guests and gathering praise from a spectrum of entities ranging from local government to both the State governments of Illinois and Michigan.
+Celebrations for the centennial were held at the Ad Center with campers from all camps (Reneker, Carlen, Blackhawk, Wolverine) in attendance.

+In 2015, Owasippe's owner, the Chicago Area Council, merged with other local Chicagoland Scout Councils (Northwest Suburban Council, Des Plaines Valley Council, and Calumet Area Council of Northwest Indiana), forming Pathway to Adventure Council (PTAC).
+The council continues to operate its headquarters out of Chicago in the West Loop neighborhood.
+Owasippe is one of two camps owned by PTAC and serves as the council's flagship camp for Scout resident camping.
+PTAC's other property, located in Berrien Springs, MI, is Camp Frank S. Betz primarily for Cub Camp, Order of the Arrow, and Family Camp programs.

-Owasippe Scout Reservation is composed of sub-camps within the property.
+The reservation is composed of sub-camps within the property.
 The current operating sub-camps are Camp Blackhawk (Scouts BSA camp), Camp Wolverine (Scouts BSA and Cub Scouts), and Camp Reneker (Family Camp).
-There is also a high adventure base at Owasippe Scout Reservation.
+There is also a high adventure base at Owasippe featuring a high ropes course, river trips on the White River, mountain biking, ATV courses, and a horse ranch.

-List of Subcamps
+Owasippe is currently staffed by 200 Scouters serving an average of 5,000 Scouts over seven weeks every season.

+Owasippe Scout Camps; First Encampments and Original Subcamps

+With the foundation of Scouting in Chicago, A. Stamford White and other businessmen set out to West Michigan to locate the site for the camp.
+The logical decision to found a camp was derived from Sir Robert Baden-Powell's strategy with Gilwell Island to provide an outdoor Scouting experience for Scouting's program and youth to thrive.

 Camp White

 A flag raising ceremony at Camp White, 1913.

 Owasippe' s first camp was held in 1912 on the northern shore of Crystal Lake, now known as Owasippe lake.
-Following the first camping season in the spring of 1913, a 70’ by 86’ Dining Hall with a generator and electric lights and an icehouse would be constructed.
+Following the first camping season, in the spring of 1913, a 70' by 86' Dining Hall with a generator and electric lights and an icehouse would be constructed.
 This building would later be used as the Camp Beard Dining Hall.
 There was a photo shop and dark room with running water and a trading post.
 At these early camps, while scouts worked on merit badges, they were expected to engage in other activities as well.
-These include canoeing, rowboats, lectures, cooking, baseball games, swimming, fishing, and especially overnight hikes.
+These include canoeing, rowboats, lectures, cooking, baseball games, swimming, fishing, and overnight hikes.
 Scouts would often help improve the camp as well, such as in 1916 when scouts helped build the merit badge lodge.

+Dining hall at Camp White, 1913.

 Occasionally, such as one instance in 1919, movies were shown in the dining hall.
 It was standard that all scouts would stay for two weeks before going home, with the more advanced scouts staying extra time for leadership courses.
 The camp would be separated by 1922, into Camp West and Camp Beard, and later, Camp McDonald.